ComexiasLabs/greenfield-indexer/docs/api-documentation.md

 Greenfield Indexer API is a facilitates the searching of buckets and objects on BNB Chain's Greenfield.
 It provides two distinct APIs: a RESTful API for HTTP request-based interactions and a GraphQL API for flexible queries.

+## Postman Collection

+The Postman collection for all GraphQL and REST API queries are available to download at [greenfield-indexer-api.postman_collection.json](/postman/greenfield-indexer-api.postman_collection.json)

 ## GraphQL API

 The GraphQL API offers a flexible way to query the BNB Greenfield buckets and objects metadata using GraphQL queries.